nasserelm/nasserelm/README.md

 # Hi there 👋, I'm Nasser Elmughrabi

 ### 🚀 About Me
-Software Engineer with 2+ years designing and optimizing scalable APIs, microservices, and data pipelines.
+Software Engineer with 2+ years of experience designing and optimizing scalable APIs, microservices, and data pipelines.
 Skilled in distributed systems, cloud infrastructure (AWS/GCP), and data-driven feature development.

 ---